bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Another bugfix points related.
   See issues #12 - #18.

-1.6.0: the ajax-action gets now the quiz-object.
+2.0.0: The ajax-action gets now the quiz-object.
   Media-field added to a quiz.
+  Default value of the setting showAnswersAtFinalPage and showAllAnswers changed to 1.
+  Default value of startPageUid removed!
+Setting showPageUid added.
+  Shows now the points only if the maximum points are greater than 0.
-  Important: propabbly you need to flush all caches.
+  Important: probably you need to flush all caches.